ericabxy/cuars/README.md

 interface or a two-button interface.
 No keyboard or mouse required.

-REQUIREMENTS
+# Requirements

 CUARS requires Pillow, the friendly PIL fork.

-  $ pip install pillow
+> pip install pillow